|

 wear in his face but didn't say anything; his popularity and endless

-destined to serve a higher purpose.
+purpose.
 He knew her lines by heart,

 35. Tropical birds squawked in